284: No Such Thing As Salty Yeti Bones

 There will be, just while we're on the smart clothes thing,

-So, this is really cool.
-So,
+So this is really cool.
+So

 this is not too far away.
-What do you mean, like turning lights up and stuff?
+What do you mean like turning lights up and stuff?

 I was once lying in bed and I rolled up one of my socks and threw it at a light switch and turned the lights off.
-So,
+So

 my wife is not nearly as impressed as you guys.

 James has been trying to get this story into the podcast for five years.
-He's finally managed it.
+He's He's finally managed it.

-So it wasn't like it was here.
+It wasn't like it was here.
 No.

 Your socks must be rock hard.